1 dead after motel shooting on Union Avenue - NewsBreak

 According to court records, McCollum has several charges against him including spousal abuse, failure to appear and petty theft.

-Officers say, the victim is to be identified later by the Kern County Coroner.

-This story is developing and will be updated as more information becomes available.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The victim will be identified by the Kern County Coroner.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KGET 17.